Igtenio/cairn-world/setting/magic/pillars.md

 When Augment is active and you engage in this activity, you gain rerolls to the activity equal to your investment.
 After a reroll, you must take the new result, unless you choose to use an additional reroll.
 This can be both physical and knowledge-based rolls; someone with Augment(Combat) would get the bonus during combat, and when examining a sword for combat-worthiness or sizing up who's leading an ambushing party.

 Certain Augment skills will absolutely have overlap; this is completely fine.
 Augment(Sailing) and Augment(Shipwright) may both provide a bonus if the player activates one and asks about the condition of a vessel for sailing.
 As long as it's within the purview of the active Augment(s), it's covered.
+If a player activates multiple Augments and they overlap on an activity, only one is active; you cannot simultaneously activate Augment(Sailing) and Augment(Shipwright), then get ((Magic-1)x2) rerolls on checking the condition of a vessel because that activity is covered by both.

 ## Bolster
 Defense
 **Mechanics:**

 ## Cantrip
-Minor Effects
-**Mechanics:**
+Cantrip allows a Practitioner to create minor effects.

+Examples of these could be;

+- Light
+- Small gusts of wind
+- The sensation of a touch
+- Minor illusions(the equivalent of helping with stage magic)
+- Ventriloquism

+**Mechanics:** The important part of cantrip effects is that, by themselves, they do not provide mechanical benefits.
+Creating a little gust of wind doesn't mean you can knock things off a table with it; it's solely a sensation effect.

+Roll all invested dice; the more 4+, the stronger the effect.

 ## Control
 By itself, adjust dice.
 In conjunction, allow fine control of other effects.